gclouds-co-uk/SQL-Server-2022-Express/SQL_Server_2022_Express_EULA.md

 **Your Trust Matters:** Provider values the trust you place in us, and we are dedicated to delivering reliable and high-quality services.
 Your feedback is important to us, and we are continuously striving to improve your experience with the Product.

 By accepting this Agreement or using the Product, you acknowledge that you have read, understood, and agreed to the terms outlined above.
-For detailed terms and conditions, please refer to the full End User License Agreement below.

 Thank you for choosing gClouds through the Google Cloud Marketplace.
 We are excited to serve you and help you achieve your goals.

 ---

-This version of the EULA's introduction is tailored for a Google Cloud Marketplace product, highlighting the key points of transparent pricing, flexible payment options, and the commitment to building trust with users.
-As with the previous version, the full EULA would contain additional sections covering licensing, restrictions, ownership, warranties, liability, termination, and other legal aspects.